 And what screams family more than a picnic on Mackinac Island?
 Visitors are always encouraged to stop by Doud’s Market to pick up their picnic favorites and sprawl out on a picnic blanket at Marquette Park.
 You can also order to-go meals at many Mackinac Island restaurants.

 - Mackinac Island Guide to Gluten Free, Dairy Free and Allergen Free Food Options

 - Where to eat breakfast on Mackinac Island

-What About Family Fun Activities?
+What About Family Fun Activities on Mackinac Island?

+Scattered throughout Mackinac Island are also various fascinating geological formations like Arch Rock, Sugar Loaf, and Crack-in-the-Island.
 Mackinac Island is also home to two butterfly houses, Wings of Mackinac and The Original Mackinac Island Butterfly House and Insect World.
 Kids can learn about the life cycles of butterflies, different kind of species, what they eat and more.

 A stroll through historic Fort Mackinac is often the pinnacle island experience for children – because how can they not love a cannon firing demonstration?!
 The fort is comprised of 14 buildings, one of which is even the oldest in Michigan.
 You can view scheduled demonstrations, interact with costumed interpreters and see hands-on exhibits within the fort’s walls.